inko-lang/website/source/manual/virtual-machine/instructions.html.md

 1. The register to store the result in.
 2. The register of the float to convert.

+### FloatToBits

+Stores the bitwise representation of a float as an integer.

+This instruction requires two arguments:

+1. The register to store the Integer in.
+2. The register containing the float to convert.

 ### GetAttribute

 Gets an attribute from an object and stores it in a register.